RafaelFuentealbaC/mutualinf/README.md

 ```

 We get three terms for each region.
 The first, `M`, contains the total
-segregation and matches the values without the `within` option.
+segregation and matches the values without option `within`.
+The second,
+`M_B_csep`, referred to as the “between” term, measures socioeconomic
+segregation in the combinations of schools and types of schools.
 The
-second, `M_B_csep`, referred to as the “between” term, measures
-socioeconomic segregation in the combinations of schools and types of
-schools.
-The third, `M_W_csep`, referred to as the “within” term, is the
+third, `M_W_csep`, referred to as the “within” term, is the weighted
-weighted average of ethnic segregation (in the combinations of schools
+average of ethnic segregation (in the combinations of schools and types
-and types of schools) computed for each socioeconomic level (with
+of schools) computed for each socioeconomic level (with weights equal to
-weights equal to the demographic importance of each socioeconomic
+the demographic importance of each socioeconomic level).
+This “within”
-level).
-This “within” term can be interpreted as the part of total
+term can be interpreted as the part of total segregation, `M`, derived
-segregation, `M`, derived exclusively from ethnic differences.
-From this
+exclusively from ethnic differences.
+From this point on, we will refer
-point on, we will refer to this term as “the contribution of” ethnicity.
+to this term as “the contribution of” ethnicity.

 It is also possible to obtain the decomposition of the index into a
 “between” ethnicity term and a “within” ethnicity term: